Visit Anchorage Departments

-Visit Anchorage has 41 employees, approximately 120 volunteers and registration assistants and approximately 1,000 member businesses.
-Each department works to attract and serve visitors to Anchorage in a different way, with the President’s Office overseeing the process.
+Visit Anchorage has more than 40 employees, approximately 120 volunteers and registration assistants and approximately 1,000 member businesses.
+Each department works to attract and serve visitors to Anchorage in a different way.

 The President’s Office consists of the President & CEO, Human Resources, Accounting and an executive assistant.
 The president works directly with the Board of Directors, staff and members, and oversees the entire operation of the Bureau.